 reports that California Community Colleges has also appointed a new chancellor of California’s 112-campus community college system.
 Veteran administrator Brice Harris has been appointed to the post as the 15th

 chancellor for the system.

-Harris, who previous headed up the Los Rios Community College District in the Sacramento region, has ample qualification for this position.
+Harris, who previously headed up the Los Rios Community College District in the Sacramento region, has ample qualifications for this position.
 Prior to his post at Los Rios Community College District, Harris served as President of Fresno City College

 .
 Harris will replace current chancellor Jack Scott this year.
 Scott has left his post to pursue a scholar in residence position with Claremont Graduate University.